raamonsiu/GithubNotifierTelegramBot/README.md

 1. Open Telegram and search for **BotFather**.
 2. Use the `/newbot` command to create a new bot.
 3. Save the **bot token** provided by BotFather.
-4. Start a chat with your bot and send a message to it.
+4. Start a chat with your bot and send a message to it (it must be a NEW message, the ¨/new¨ auto-message isn´t a new one).
 5. Use the following URL to get your **chat ID** (replace `YOUR_BOT_TOKEN` with your actual token): https://api.telegram.org/botYOUR_BOT_TOKEN/getUpdates
 6. Look for the `id` field in the response under `chat`.